Skip to content

 The Queensland rule: Electrical Safety Regulation 2013 (Qld), ss120A–120F in force since 1 January 2025.

-A cliplock metal roof fitted with solar panels, the roof type we insulate around the panels
+A clip-lock metal roof fitted with solar panels on a canal-suburb home, a coastal roof type insulated around the panels — Gold Coast

 A solar roof like this one stays live in daylight even with the mains off.
 Only a licensed electrician isolates the panels, and we keep the insulation well clear of the cabling.